postlight/awesome-cms/README.md

               <ins title="Last commit on 2017/11/20">ⓘ</ins>
           </div>
         </td>
-        <td>PyroCMS is an MVC PHP Content Management System built to be easy to use, theme and develop with.
-It is used by individuals and organizations of all sizes around the world.</td>
+        <td>PyroCMS is a modular and DDD-like PHP Content Management System built on top of Laravel's MVC to be easy to use.
+It has artisan code generators, which would make it funny to create a domain with suggested models or just a new theme and then develop that created code.
+It has highest learning curve of presented here products!</td>
       </tr>
       <tr>
         <td width="240">